Jor02/GOILevelImporter/README.md

 5. Open the project's `.sln` file in Visual Studio,<br/>
 And just like that you can mess around with the project on your own!

+You should also consider using the [Unity Explorer](https://github.com/sinai-dev/UnityExplorer/releases/latest) mod, as it lets you look around and modify the game in real-time *(useful for debugging)*

 ## Third party licenses
 > Please check [Third party licenses](./THIRDPARTY.md)